lsst-sqre/sqr-000/index.rst

 Some of the possible applications for technotes are:

 - to report the results of a project, such as a data processing or software development experiment,
-- to announce a new technology, serving as a high-level wrapper to software documentation,
+- to announce a new technology, serving as a high-level overview complementing software documentation,
 - to propose an architecture, possibly becoming the subject of a request for comment (RFC).

-Although there is a clear need for technotes, there may inevitably be uncertainty in deciding which platform should be used for a given piece of content.
-In particular, technotes are not a replacement for user-oriented documentation of software.
-A technote can be written with how-to documentation in support of software experiments, once a software product is fully developed we should strive to provide proper user documentation.
-That said, if the software product is backend infrastructure, a technote describing the product's architecture to DM colleagues along with 'README' files in the code may be entirely sufficient.

 Technote Platform Design Choices
 =================================